busemorose/KarstID/README.md

 -   Statistical analyses
 -   Recession curves analysis
--   Correlationnal and spectal analyses
+-   Simple correlationnal and spectal analyses
 -   Analyses of classified discharges

 The equations behind the analyses and the calculation of the indicators